mateuszmarkowski/jQuery-Seat-Charts/README.md

 Each single character represents a different type of seat and you have a freedom of choosing anyone but underscore **_**.
 Underscore is used to indicate that there shouldn't be any seat at a certain place.
 In our example I chose **a** seats to be the closest to the screen, **D** meant for disabled and **b** and **c** as just plain seats.
 I also built a corridor in the middle of our theatre, so people can conviniently reach their seats.

 Your chosen characters can carry a hash of data which is a great way to pass crucial seat details such as price or a description that you want to show on hover.
-What you put in the *data* hash is your choice and the plugin will not intefere with that.

 	seats: {
 		a: {
-			data        : {
 			price       : 24.55,
-				description : 'Fair priced seat!',
+			description : 'Fair priced seat!'
-			}
 		}
 	}